jacogr/ethabi-js/README.md

 - this version tries to stay as close to the original Rust version in intent, function names & purpose
 - it is a basic port of the Rust version, relying on effectively the same test-suite (expanded where deemed appropriate)
-- it is meant as a library to be used in other projects
+- it is meant as a library to be used in other projects, i.e. [ethapi-js](https://www.npmjs.com/package/ethapi-js)

 ### differences to original Rust version